ManuelMBaumann/elastic_benchmarks/README.md

 ## A sample of numerical test cases

 ### 2D elastic wedge problem
 We define a new *elastic* wedge problem consisitng of three layers with varying physical parameters given in a computational domain **[0,600]x[0,1000]** meters.
-The parameters are given in the following table.
+The parameters are given in the following table, and Lame parameters are computed [accordingly](http://scienceworld.wolfram.com/physics/LameConstants.html).

 |parameter    | layer #1 | layer #2 | layer #3 |
 |-------------|----------|----------|----------|